Project

 Matz.

-Updated by pyromaniac (Arkadiy Zabazhanov) over 1 year ago
+Updated by pyromaniac (Arkadiy Zabazhanov) about 2 years ago

 Isn't the topic starter talking about pattern arguments for function?
 This is something I'm personally looking froward to.
 It is similar to Elixir's functions pattern matching and increases the expressiveness of the language by order of magnitude.